akseljoonas/biotech-news-sentiment/README.md

 - PIXIU financial tailtored LLMs, instruction tuning datasets, and evaluation benchmarks: https://github.com/The-FinAI/PIXIU
 - FinBen is a benchmark for financial LLMs. https://arxiv.org/abs/2402.12659
 - Id look at FINBERT cites for papers https://www.semanticscholar.org/paper/FinBERT-%3A-A-Large-Language-Model-for-Extracting-Huang-Wang/8798b3a01c29fe0ce45a271bedd934787343dfb5?sort=relevance
+- There is an interesting idea of taking the last token representation of a Decoder LLM and training a classifier on top of it so you can take advantage of the big and good llms we have. https://arxiv.org/abs/2311.01239

 ## BERT based models we could try